MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 10. Destination port - 51820

-11. Description - Allow Wireguard from Site B to Site A
+11. Description - Allow WireGuard from Site B to Site A

 ### Normalization rules for Site A's WireGuard

-By creating the normalization rules, you ensure that IPv4 TCP can pass through the Wireguard tunnel without being fragmented.
+By creating the normalization rules, you ensure that IPv4 TCP can pass through the WireGuard tunnel without being fragmented.
 Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.

 1. Go to Firewall ‣ Settings -> Normalization